Offshore Injury Lawyers

 What Causes an Offshore Accident?

 There are a number of ways that an offshore worker can experience injuries while on the job.
-Some of the more common causes include oil rig and platform injuries, fires and explosions, falls, and deck accidents.
+Some of the more common oil rig injuries include rig and platform injuries, fires and explosions, slips and falls, and deck accidents.

 In addition, it is not uncommon for workers to fall off of ladders, lose their footing on wet surfaces, or be injured by moving heavy equipment.
 This, in combination with inadequate safety standards on vessel decks and abrupt unexpected movements, can result in serious and sometimes permanent injuries.